 1. They Differ by Definition

 A reverse mortgage broker works with different banks or lending institutions.
 Therefore, it would be right to call him an intermediary.
+They offer various loan options, other than the home loans and reverse mortgages.

 The bank, on the other hand, is just another financial institution.
 They offer various loan options other than the home loan.